akrigline/react-redux-saga-starter/README.md

 >React Storybook is a UI development environment for your React components.
 With it, you can visualize different states of your UI components and develop them interactively.

 [Storybook](https://storybook.js.org/) is a way to build and test component in isolation from eachother and from state.
 Basically it's a component-sandbox environment where you can adjust and solidify individual components without the hassle of finding them in the app itself.

+## Code Splitting

+We use component Splitting via Route which is set up in `src/scenes/root/rootScene` and uses [`react-loadable`](https://github.com/thejameskyle/react-loadable).